 It’s sweetened with just a little bit of honey and you simply need the right oatmeal to prepare a gluten-free version.
-It’s a great recipe to be added to your Meal Plan.
+It’s a great recipe to be added to your Meal Plan or Batch Cooking.

 How to prepare an apple crumble with oats that is actually healthy

 This recipe requires that you prepare the base, filling and the crumble separately, but you don’t need any special cooking skills to make it.

 As this recipe is a bit longer and slightly more complicated than my usual recipes, I thought it would be helpful to see images of the step-by-step process.
 Please, let me know if this does help 🙂

 I got the inspiration for this apple crumble after seeing a recipe in Danielle’s blog, I Only Came For The Cake.
 The one that got my attention was the blackberry crumble bars, but since it’s not blackberry season at the moment, I’ve decided to go with apples.

 The pan that I’ve used for this recipe measures 13×19 cm (5×7 inches), but if you have one that is a little bigger, it will also be fine.